Sage-of-Mirrors/librdr3/README.md

-# LibDrawable
+# LibRDR3
-Library for serializing and deserializing drawable types from Red Dead Redemption 2.
+Library for working with various file formats from Red Dead Redemption 2, including 3D models and navmeshes.